-- [a] protected information surveys designed to be administered to students; and - [b] instructional material used as part of the educational curriculum.
+1. protected information surveys designed to be administered to students;

+2. and instructional material used as part of the educational curriculum.

 Davis School District has policies in place to protect student privacy as required by both State and Federal law.

-JA Taylor Elementary will directly notify you of the specific or approximate dates of activities which involve the collection or use of protected information and provide an opportunity to opt your student tout of participating in such activities.
+Vae View Elementary will directly notify you of the specific or approximate dates of activities which involve the collection or use of protected information and provide an opportunity to opt your student tout of participating in such activities.